 Funds accumulated in the employer paid accounts are only available to the employee upon termination of employment and 3 years of service to Paulding County School District.
 If an employee terminates employment prior to achieving 3 years of service, funds paid on behalf of the non-vested employee are credited back to the School District.

-Employer contributions for the current fiscal year is as follows:
+Employer contributions for the current fiscal year and the preceding two fiscal years are as follows:

 Percentage Required Fiscal Year Contributed Contribution